TVS Jupiter 125

 The TVS Jupiter 125 is the Hosur-based company’s first family-oriented 125cc scooter as the TVS NTorq 125 is more on the sporty side of things targeted at younger audiences.
 The Jupiter 125 comes with the largest-in-segment underseat storage, a unique first-in-segment apron-mounted fuel tank cap, and a few other features that make it very practical.
-You can read all about the scooter in our launch report here.
+You can read all about the scooter in our report here.

 TVS Jupiter 125 Price:

 TVS Jupiter 125 Features:

 The TVS Jupiter 125 boasts of LED DRLs, headlight and tail lamp.
 You get a semi-digital instrument cluster that shows the real-time and average mileage, distance to empty, triple trip meters, odometer, clock, low voltage indicator, helmet reminder and a fuel gauge.
-The scooter also features a silent starter along with a stop-start system to improve efficiency in peak traffic.
+The scooter also features a silent starter along with a stop-start system to improve mileage in peak traffic.
 A massive 33-litre under seat storage can accommodate two ISI-certified helmets, along with an apron-mounted two-litre cubbyhole and an integrated charging port, with a retractable hook.
 Interestingly, the fuel tank cap is on the apron (a segment-first feature), making refuelling a breeze.

 TVS Jupiter 125 Engine: